 Despite dementia being the number one cause of death of women in Australia, there’s still so much confusion in the community, and by telling our family story I hope to open up discussions about some of the important issues we face with the rise in dementia globally.

-Having directed and produced other people’s stories on shows like Bondi Rescue and Getaway for most of my 20 year career in television, I wasn’t sure how making a film about my own family would go.
-Dad was under pressure to publish a new book and gather more than 500 artworks together for the opening, so he was stressed.
+Having directed and produced other people’s stories on shows like Bondi Rescue and Getaway for most of my 20-year career in television, I wasn’t sure how making a film about my own family would go.
+Dad was under pressure to publish a new book and gather more than 500 artworks for his exhibition, so he was stressed.
 I was stressed too, because I was trying to make this film and also help him as much as possible.
 Thankfully there weren’t too many blow-ups.
 In many ways it was cathartic, because it forced us to talk about stuff we had tried hard to avoid.
 Dad was remarkably open during a period when he had so much on.

 I know that every case of dementia is unique and that our story is just that: our story.
 We are working closely with the Australian Alzheimer’s Research Foundation and Dementia Australia, both of which are doing brilliant work to raise awareness of key issues.
 I hope this film will really engage people to learn more about the disease, to understand that people with dementia are important people with feelings and opinions, who will often come out of their shell if you engage with them in a positive way.